 ABSTRACT

-A comprehensive study was conducted to evaluate the Soil fertility status of different grape varieties in Nandi valley, Karnataka - Bangalore Blue, Dilkush, Sharad Seedless and Red Globe.
+A comprehensive study evaluated the Soil fertility status of different grape varieties in Nandi Valley, Karnataka - Bangalore Blue, Dilkush, Sharad Seedless, and Red Globe.
 A total of 200 soil samples were collected from 100 grape gardens, with 25 gardens per variety.
 From each garden, two soil samples were taken: surface soil (0–20 cm) and sub-surface soil (20–40 cm) near the root zone of grape vines.
 The analysis revealed significant variability in soil fertility status among the grape varieties and depths.
 Soil pH and electrical conductivity (EC) increased with depth, with Dilkush surface soils showing a neutral pH (7.22), while Bangalore Blue recorded the lowest EC (0.31 dSm⁻¹).
 Organic carbon (OC) and cation exchange capacity (CEC) decreased with depth, with Sharad Seedless surface soils exhibiting the highest OC (7.59 g kg⁻¹) and CEC (17.87 cmol(p⁺) kg⁻¹).
-Available nitrogen (N), phosphorus (P) and potassium (K) also declined with depth.
+Available nitrogen (N), phosphorus (P), and potassium (K) also declined with depth.
 Red Globe recorded the highest surface N (413.63 kg ha⁻¹), Bangalore Blue had the highest P (63.07 kg ha⁻¹) and Sharad Seedless had the highest K (392.24 kg ha⁻¹).
 Exchangeable calcium (Ca) and magnesium (Mg) increased with depth, with Red Globe soils showing the highest Ca (4.72 meq/100 g) and Mg (2.54 meq/100 g).
-Available sulphur (S), DTPA-extractable micronutrients (Fe, Mn, Cu, Zn) and hot water-soluble boron (B) declined with depth, with Sharad Seedless soils exhibiting the highest levels of micronutrients and boron.
+Available sulphur (S), DTPA-extractable micronutrients (Fe, Mn, Cu, Zn), and hot water-soluble boron (B) declined with depth, with Sharad Seedless soils exhibiting the highest levels of micronutrients and boron.
 These results provide a scientific basis for soil management strategies aimed at optimizing grape production in the Nandi Valley region.

 INTRODUCTION

-Soil chemical properties are fundamental determinants of grapevine performance, affecting plant growth, fruit quality and yield.
-In Nandi Valley of South Interior Karnataka, a prominent grape-growing region, soil attributes such as pH, nutrient availability and organic carbon content significantly influence the productivity of various grape varieties.
+Soil chemical properties are fundamental determinants of grapevine performance, affecting plant growth, fruit quality, and yield.
+In Nandi Valley of South Interior Karnataka, a prominent grape-growing region, soil attributes such as pH, nutrient availability, and organic carbon content significantly influence the productivity of various grape varieties.
 Maintaining an optimal chemical balance in the soil is crucial for ensuring efficient nutrient uptake and supporting physiological processes that enhance grape yield and quality (Reddy, 2019; Kumar, 2021).

-Among these properties, soil pH plays a vital role by influencing the solubility and availability of essential macronutrients such as nitrogen (N), phosphorus (P) and potassium (K).
-These nutrients are critical for vine vigor, flowering and berry development.
+Among these properties, soil pH plays a vital role by influencing the solubility and availability of essential macronutrients such as nitrogen (N), phosphorus (P), and potassium (K).
+These nutrients are critical for vine vigor, flowering, and berry development.
 Imbalances in pH or deficiencies in elements like zinc and iron can result in reduced yields and inferior fruit quality, as observed in other Indian grape-growing regions (Patil et al., 2020; Sharma et al., 2018).
 Similarly, managing salinity levels, which often arise due to irrigation practices, is essential to prevent osmotic stress and nutrient transport issues in grapevines.
 Research highlights that salinity management through gypsum application and organic mulching improves soil structure and mitigates adverse effects on grape productivity (Rana, 2019; Rao, 2020).

-Micronutrients including boron, manganese and copper are also integral to grapevine health.
+Micronutrients including boron, manganese, and copper are also integral to grapevine health.
 Boron is critical for pollen viability and fruit set, while manganese enhances photosynthesis and sugar accumulation, impacting berry quality.
 Deficiencies or toxicities of these nutrients can alter the biochemical composition of grapes, particularly in wine varieties.
 Foliar applications of micronutrients have been shown to effectively address deficiencies and improve grape quality in Indian viticulture (Verma, 2017; Singh, 2021).